Loading...

 A deep dive into building AI copilots for field teams with the right split between on-device, edge, and cloud.
 We quantify latency budgets, privacy risk, cost models, failure modes, and present a reference architecture and rollout blueprint that actually works in the field.

 Field technicians don’t care which GPU rendered a vector or where an embedding lives—they care whether the next step arrives before their hand reaches the panel, and whether close-out finishes before they shut the van door.
-This playbook explains how to architect the right split of on-device, edge, and cloud AI for real-world field operations—so latency drops, privacy strengthens, and the ROI is provable.

 TL;DR